 The University of Missouri maintains an ongoing commitment to support and promote inclusion, respect, and diversity, ensuring members of the university community are educated and informed through training.
-In 2021, University of Missouri System restructured its former training module, called Building a Foundation.
-The new program, Equity in the Workplace: Eliminating Discrimination and Harassment, is available anywhere, 24 hours a day, seven days a week and takes approximately 40 minutes to complete.
+Equity in the Workplace: Eliminating Discrimination and Harassment, is available anywhere, 24 hours a day, seven days a week and takes approximately 40 minutes to complete.
 All employees, including students working within the University of Missouri System, are required to successfully complete an online compliance training module.
 Upon completion of this training module, members of the MU community will be able to: